 Santander’s overall approach to the Brazilian Amazon

-Santander finances meat processors, lumber companies, farmers and ranchers among many other business sectors in the Amazon region and as a responsible bank we constantly seek to eliminate or minimize possible social and environmental impacts of our financing.
+Santander finances meat processors, lumber companies, farmers, and ranchers among many other business sectors in the Amazon region.
+As a responsible bank we constantly seek to eliminate or minimize possible social and environmental impacts of our financing.

-Santander is working with clients, governments, regulators, and NGOs, to help end illegal deforestation.
+Santander is working with customers, governments, regulators, and NGOs to help end illegal deforestation.

-By signing the protocol, Santander has aligned its commitment with that of the Brazilian financial industry to require beef processing clients with slaughterhouses in the Brazilian Legal Amazon region to end illegal deforestation by December 2025 from direct suppliers of cattle and Tier 1 indirect suppliers (supplier of the direct supplier).
-Under this requirement, suppliers must meet mid-term milestones, which consist of having a traceability and monitoring system, and continuously disclosing KPIs to demonstrate they are meeting their commitments.
+By signing the protocol, Santander has aligned its commitment with that of the Brazilian financial industry.
+This requires beef processing customers with slaughterhouses in the Brazilian Legal Amazon region to end illegal deforestation by December 2025 from direct suppliers of cattle and Tier 1 indirect suppliers (supplier of the direct supplier).
+Under this requirement, meatpackers must meet mid-term milestones, which consist of having a traceability and monitoring system, and continuously disclosing KPIs to demonstrate they are meeting their commitments.

-For years, the bank has been working with our clients to promote sustainable development.
-Santander was the first bank in Brazil to require native species logging companies to have FSC as a condition for becoming a client.
-And it was the first private-sector Brazilian bank to develop, in 2002, credit analysis that looked at environmental and social risk and the first, in 2016, to formally incorporate a sustainability rating into the credit rating of its Corporate segment clients.
+For years, the bank has been working with our customers to promote sustainable development.
+Santander was the first bank in Brazil to require native species logging companies to have FSC as a condition for becoming a customer.
+It was also the first private-sector Brazilian bank to develop, in 2002, credit analysis that looked at environmental and social risk.
+In 2016, Santander was also the first to formally incorporate a sustainability rating into the credit rating of its corporate segment customers.

-Since then, the bank has taken a number of further steps.
-There are more details below, but overall, our framework ensures the following:
+Since then, the bank has been constantly progressing on how it addresses deforestation.
+There are further details below, but overall, our framework ensures the following:

 • All loan requests by farmers and ranchers to Santander in Brazil (not just those in the Amazon) are checked for embargoes issued by the government because of illegal deforestation, not only on the property financed but also on nearby properties.
-Since Q1 2022, we’ve been running daily checks for identifying potential recent deforestation on farms and ranches we have lent to (throughout the entire loan term), even before the government has imposed fines.
-In addition, these requests are screened to make sure that the properties do not overlap with officially-recognized indigenous peoples’ reserves and parks.
+Since Q1 2022, we have been running daily checks for identifying potential recent deforestation on farms and ranches we have lent to (throughout the entire loan term), even before the government has imposed fines.
+In addition, these requests are screened to make sure that the properties do not overlap with officially-recognized indigenous peoples’reserves, parks and forests classified by the government as Type B.

-• Clients’ practices are reviewed regularly: there are annual ESG reviews of more than 2,000 customers, including beef processors, soy traders and logging companies.
+• Customers’ practices are reviewed regularly: there are annual ESG reviews of more than 2,000 customers, including beef processors, soy traders and logging companies.

-Santander Brazil has also a dedicated team focused on identifying and creating sustainable innovative solutions to support Santander customers transition to more sustainable practices in the region.
+Santander Brasil has also a dedicated team focused on identifying and creating sustainable innovative solutions to support Santander customers transition to more sustainable practices in the region.

 Farmers and ranchers

-A large part of the forest that is being burned is on land that does not have clear title or is government-owned property.
-To help prevent this, before lending money to farmers and ranchers, Santander verifies who has title to the land or has a lease on that property.
+A large part of the forest that is being cleared is on land that does not have clear title or is government-owned property.
+To help prevent this, Santander verifies the land ownership or lease holder on that property before lending money to farmers and ranchers.

-As part of its credit approval for loans to farmers and ranchers, Santander retains a leading-edge satellite-imaging firm that monitors 17,000 as of June 2023 properties that it is financing or that are taken as collateral.
-This firm supplies us with daily information on embargoes issued by the government prohibiting production on specific illegally-deforested plots.
+As part of its credit approval for loans to farmers and ranchers, Santander retains a leading-edge satellite-imaging firm to monitor all properties that are being financed or that have been taken as collateral.
+In December 2023, Santander has monitored at least 12,000 properties.
+This firm supplies us with daily information on embargoes issued by the government prohibiting production on specific illegally deforested plots.

 Plano Amazônia